 Ticks are external parasites that feed on the blood of humans and animals.
 They do not fly or jump and so rely on hosts (typically, it's wild animals that bring ticks onto your property) for transportation.
 Once they are on your property, pets can easily become hosts and the parasites are then brought into your home.

-Ticks spread a number of serious diseases making them a serious health threat to both people and pets.
+Ticks spread several serious diseases making them a serious health threat to both people and pets.
 People can contract conditions such as Lyme disease when the tick's saliva—which contains germs and bacteria—makes its way into the bloodstream.

 The black-legged tick (also known as the deer tick) is one of the most common tick species found in Orlando and is responsible for most cases of Lyme disease in our state.
-It's joined by the lone star tick, American dog tick, groundhog tick and brown dog tick.
+It's joined by the lone star tick, the American dog tick, and the Gulf Coast tick.

 Whenever your dog has walked through bush and grass, check your pet carefully for ticks.
 Be sure to check deep within your pet's fur, behind and inside the ears, around their groin and neck as well as between the toes.

-You can use a number of different methods for getting rid of and preventing ticks on small pets and dogs.
+You can use several different methods for getting rid of and preventing ticks on small pets and dogs.
 Options include spot-on treatments, oral medications, tick collars, or even using a shampoo containing medicated ingredients to bathe your pet and kill ticks on contact.
 Ask your vet which is the right option for you and your pet.

 Keeping your lawn well-trimmed may help to reduce the number of ticks in your yard, and give ticks fewer areas to live and breed.
 At the height of tick season, you'll also want to limit the amount of time your pet spends outside.